 Pumpkin seeds, sunflower seeds, and tree nuts are great!

 We discovered grain-free flours (almond and coconut), almond butter, grass-fed beef collagen, kombucha, arrowroot powder (meh), dried figs and dates, coconut aminos (soy sauce substitute!), and the magic of seltzer (well, I like it!).

-For those needing to be soy-free, like Lance, dealing with thyroid issues, this leaves many condiments right there in the store.
+For those needing to be soy-free, like Lance, who’s dealing with thyroid issues, this leaves many condiments right there in the store.

 When the Whole30 team insisted everyone check their labels for hidden sugars and soy, we realized how not-so soy-free we were!
 Just because we didn’t eat edamame, didn’t mean we were in the clear.